American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present)

 © 2005 American Iron and Steel Institute, All rights reserved.

 Yu, Cheng and Schafer, Benjamin W., "Distortional Buckling of Cold-formed Steel Members in Bending" (2005).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
+American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present).
 77.